ericsson-iap/python-sample-app/README.md

 > All `userDefinedHelmParameters` are required for successful instantiation of your App.

+ **Note:** The `authenticationType` defines the authentication method the sample app will use to communicate with IAM - set to `client-x509` for mTLS or
+    `client-secret` for TLS.
+This parameter is only used navigate between TLS and mTLS within the app code.

 ```shell
 curl --cert <PATH_TO_APP_CERTIFICATE> --key <PATH_TO_APP_KEY> --cacert <PATH_TO_CA_CERTIFICATE> --location --request POST 'https://<eic-host>/app-lifecycle-management/v3/app-instances/<APP_INSTANCE_ID>/deployment-actions' \